 Request a virtual training session with our team

 Due to the current COVID-19 situation we are not currently able to provide on-site training and education, to request a virtual training session or information call with one of our team, please contact us by clicking the box below

 At Vygon our focus is to be the ‘best in class’; to understand the world we work in and how our products fit into that world.
 Our dedicated sales team – backed up by experts at our UK headquarters - ensures our customers get the support they need on the ground in hospitals as well as in the community.

 To deliver an excellent service there is no substitute for first-hand experience and knowledge of the issues and pressures healthcare professionals face when treating and caring for patients.
 That’s why we are proud to have Clinical Nurse Advisors in our Vygon IVT team.
-As highly accomplished specialist in their fields, our Clinical Nurse Advisors offer a premium level of valuable support.
+As highly accomplished specialists in their fields, our Clinical Nurse Advisors offer a premium level of valuable support.

 With their expertise, we have produced competency frameworks incorporating national and international guidelines that cover how to use and care for our products.
 The level of detail and skill in our implementation training packages ensures that our Clinical Nurse Advisors are able to teach and sign off key vascular access competencies, that nurses take with them throughout their careers.